 Factors Associated with HCV Perinatal Transmission

-- Coinfection with HIV: Several studies have shown that women with HCV viremia and coinfection with HIV have an increased risk of perinatal HCV transmission.[17,27,28,29] In a meta-analysis of 25 studies, the estimated rate of perinatal transmission was 5.8% among HCV viremic women without HIV coinfection and 10.8% among HCV viremic women with HIV coinfection.[17]
-The mechanism whereby HIV increases the risk of perinatal HCV transmission is not fully understood, but may relate to HIV-related increases in HCV RNA levels.[30]
+- Coinfection with HIV: Several studies have shown that women with HCV viremia and coinfection with HIV have an increased risk of perinatal HCV transmission.[20,28,29,30] In a meta-analysis of 25 studies, the estimated rate of perinatal transmission was 5.8% among HCV viremic women without HIV coinfection and 10.8% among HCV viremic women with HIV coinfection.[20]
+In an updated analysis of 1,749 children from 3 prospective European cohorts, authors estimated the rate of HCV vertical transmission to be 7.2% in mothers with HCV monoinfection, compared to 12.1% in mothers with HCV and HIV coinfection.[21]
+The mechanism whereby HIV increases the risk of perinatal HCV transmission is not fully understood but may relate to HIV-related increases in HCV RNA levels.[31]

-- Maternal Injection Drug Use: Several studies have shown that maternal injection drug use significantly increase the risk of perinatal HCV transmission.[16,31] The mechanism for this enhanced risk is not clearly known, but may result from the increased infection of peripheral blood mononuclear cells with HCV that occurs among persons who inject drugs, or superinfection with additional HCV variants during pregnancy.[31]
+- Maternal Injection Drug Use: Several studies have shown that maternal injection drug use significantly increases the risk of perinatal HCV transmission.[17,32] The mechanism for this enhanced risk is not clearly known, but may result from the increased infection of peripheral blood mononuclear cells with HCV that occurs among persons who inject drugs, or superinfection with additional HCV variants during pregnancy.[32]

-- Intrapartum Exchange of Fluids: Several factors have been identified that enhance the risk for perinatal HCV transmission at the time of delivery, including prolonged rupture of membranes (longer than 6 hours) and obstetric procedures (and intrapartum events) that result in infant exposure to maternal blood, such as internal fetal monitoring or vaginal/perineal lacerations.[25,32] In contrast, mother-to-child HCV transmission has not been associated with mode of delivery (e.g. vaginal vs. cesarean].[19,32]
+- Intrapartum Exchange of Fluids: Several factors have been identified that enhance the risk for perinatal HCV transmission at the time of delivery, including prolonged rupture of membranes (longer than 6 hours) and obstetric procedures (and intrapartum events) that result in infant exposure to maternal blood, such as internal fetal monitoring or vaginal/perineal lacerations.[26,33] In contrast, mother-to-child HCV transmission has not been associated with the mode of delivery (e.g., vaginal versus cesarean].[18,33]

 Impact of Chronic HCV Infection on Pregnancy